-Take the spending cleanse one step further and create a savings challenge.
+Take the spending break one step further and create a savings challenge.
 You can challenge yourself, a partner, or your friends to save the change every time you make a purchase, and see who saves the most.
-Or, try the 52-week savings challenge: put aside $1 in week one, $2 on week two, and so forth.
+Or, try the 52-week savings challenge: put aside $1 in week one, $2 in week two, and so forth.
 By the end of the year, you’ll have $1,378.
 Put that in a dividend-bearing savings account, and you’ll have even more.

 Now, start saving!